 There is something so satisfying to me about roasted nuts.
 Their crunch, texture, and taste far surpass any ole’ raw nut.
-They are convenient, make a nice gift, high in protein and healthy fats, and in our house, get consumed way faster than when left raw.
+They are convenient, high in protein and healthy fats, make a nice gift, and in our house, get consumed way faster than when left raw.

 I wish someone would have shown me how to roast almonds a long time ago, though I only began soaking and roasting nuts a few years ago, and the other thing I love, is that when we’re experiencing January weather in November like we are right now, the low hum of the oven in the background, and the bit of extra warmth coming from the kitchen is enough to ease any angst I may be feeling about life.
 Grounding, it is.